kraglalbert/kraglalbert.github.io/about.md

 permalink: /about/
 ---

-I'm a fourth-year undergraduate student at McGill University currently studying Software Engineering.
-I also do music and ultimate frisbee.
+I'm a fifth-year undergraduate student at McGill University currently studying Software Engineering.
+I also write and record music.

 <br>